 The Heintz family has owned the ranch for over 100 years.
 Ideal Goldridge soil, healthy, ma-ture vines, warm days balanced with cool nights and a grower who has been working the land since 1982 all contribute to Robert Parker’s assessment of the vineyard as “…one of the great grand cru Chardonnay sites in California.”

 When it was planted in 1996, Kanzler was one of the first vineyards in the rolling hills southwest of the small picturesque town of Sebastopol in western Sonoma County.
-Only eight miles from the Pacific Ocean, the area was long thought to be too cool and foggy for grape growing.
+Only eight miles from the Pacific Ocean, the area was long thought to be too cool and foggy for grape growing but has consistently produced some of the best Pinot noirs.

 Silver Eagle is located on Stoetz Lane, just behind Charles Heintz and our estate, Hillcrest.
 Ulises Valdez planted the site in 2006 primarily to Pinot noir but included a small amount of Chardonnay and Syrah.